 When I saw that Educational Insights offered Phonics Bean Bags designed to teach letter sounds through active play, I knew that they would be perfect for my 4 year old son!
-I wanted the phonics bean bags because they sounded like they would make teaching phonics fun for me and learning phonics fun for my active son.
+The phonics bean bags make teaching phonics fun for me and learning phonics fun for my active son.

 I was provided with bean bags by Educational Insights in the hopes that I would share my honest opinions.
 I received no monetary compensation for this review and the opinions expressed are my own.